In 2016, around 30% of adults in the United States were estimated to have obesity (

 Nutrition education is very important, especially when forming the dietary and lifestyle habits that you bring into adulthood.

 children the importance of proper nutrition is important, but nutrition

 Food addiction involves being addicted to junk food in the same way drug addicts are addicted to drugs (

 When you become addicted to something, you lose your freedom of choice.
-Your brain chemistry starts making the decisions for you.
+Your brain chemistry starts making decisions for you.

-with obesity have different gut bacteria than people who are at a healthy weight.
-This may cause obese people to store more fat.
+with obesity have different gut bacteria than people with a normal weight.
+This

 In some areas, buying healthy food is simply not an option.

 These areas are often called food deserts and located in urban neighborhoods or rural towns without ready access to healthy, affordable food.

 This is largely due to a lack of grocery stores, farmers markets, and healthy food providers within walking distance.

 Those living in these regions are often poor and may not have access to a vehicle to travel far to buy groceries.

 An inability to buy healthy and fresh foods limits your diet substantially and increases your risk of problems like obesity.